 One more note: You can download software from the Resources section of the Orton website to calculate the temperature and bend angle for all cones.
 It is a useful tool for intrepreting cones distributed throughout the kiln.

 By Tony Hansen

 In Bound Links

-Bubbling that occurs in clay bodies if they are ov...
+Bubbling occurs in some clay bodies (especially th...